openpnp/openpnp/Motion-Planner.md

   up to the controller.
 If a subsequent motion command arrives soon enough, there might be no (or less) deceleration between the moves.

-  If the driver supports asynchronous execution, this does not wait for the driver to physically complete.
+  If the driver supports asynchronous execution, this does not wait for the machine to physically complete.

 * **CommandStillstand:**
-  The motion plan is executed, finishing in still-stand.
+  The motion path is executed, finishing in still-stand.

-  If the driver supports asynchronous execution, this does not wait for the driver to physically complete.
+  If the driver supports asynchronous execution, this does not wait for the machine to physically complete.

 * **WaitForStillstand:**
-  The motion plan is executed, finishing in still-stand.
+  The motion path is executed, finishing in still-stand.

   This does always wait for the controller(s) to complete i.e. the caller can be sure the machine has physically arrived at the final location.
-For the [[GcodeAsyncDriver]] this will also bring OpenPnP back into location sync when coordinates have chnaged through actuator custom Gcode, like relative moves, Z probing or similar.
+For the [[GcodeAsyncDriver]] this will also bring OpenPnP back into location sync when coordinates have changed through actuator custom Gcode (relative moves, Z-contact-probing or similar).

 * **WaitForUnconditionalCoordination:**
   Like WaitForStillStand but it will also be done, if no motion is registered as pending.
-This is used when the machine might have moved through custom script Gcode etc.
+This is used when the machine might have moved through custom (scripted) Gcode etc.

 * **WaitForStillstandIndefinitely:**
   Like WaitForFullCoordination but wait "forever" i.e. with very long timeout.
 Used e.g. for homing.